 Many species in Esteros del Ibera wetlands were once hunted to the brink of extinction.
-Over the past 10 years or so, many projects have been kicked off to restore Ibera wetlands to its former glory.
+Over the past 10 years or so, conservation efforts have begun to restore Ibera wetlands to its former glory.

 They’ve had some success reintroducing giant anteaters and pig-like peccaries and there’s even a project to reintroduce jaguars to Ibera wetlands.

 After watching the alligators watching us for a while, we continue along the boardwalk.
-A little further on, high up in the reed bed, the leaves and stems have been flattened to create something resembling a nest.
+A little further on, high up in the reed bed, something has flattened leaves and stems into what looks like a nest.

 And there, lounging in the sunshine, is a 3 metre long yellow anaconda – although this one is brown.
 This is a small guy; yellow anacondas can grow up to 7 metres or more.